Nanaimo: History

 The Indigenous peoples of the area that is now known as Nanaimo are the Snuneymuxw.
-An anglicised spelling and pronunciation of that word gave the city its current name.
+An anglicized spelling and pronunciation of that word gave the city its current name.

 The first Europeans known to reach Nanaimo Harbour were members of the 1791 Spanish voyage of Juan Carrasco, under the command of Francisco de Eliza.
 They gave it the name Bocas de Winthuysen after naval officer Francisco Javier Winthuysen y Pineda.
 When the British Hudson's Bay Company (HBC) established a settlement here in 1852, they named it Colvile Town after HBC governor Andrew Colvile.
 In 1858 it was renamed as Nanaimo, after the local indigenous people.
 The city has been called "The Harbour City" since the lead-up to Expo 86.

 The HBC attempted to start a coal mine at Port Rupert but the project had been unsuccessful.
 In 1850 Snuneymuxw Chief Che-wich-i-kan, commonly known as "Coal Tyee", brought samples of coal to Victoria.
 A company clerk was dispatched and eventually the governor James Douglas visited the future site of Nanaimo.

 While open to selling coal, the Snuneymuxw wished to retain control of it and retain the exclusive right to mine it.
 Chief Wun-wun-shum offered to sell coal for five barrels in exchange for one blanket.
 The HBC representative Joseph William McKay deemed this "impertinent".
 The Snuneymuxw retained their rights to the resource for a while, but gradually lost them due to other tribes and miners from the failed Port Rupert project.

 By 1852, the first shipment of Nanaimo coal was loaded on the Cadboro.

 Construction of the Nanaimo Bastion began in 1853 and was finished in 1855.